Grenal: Grenal of the Century

 This match took place at Beira-Rio Stadium on February 12, 1989, being the 297th confrontation between these rival clubs, and it is called "Grenal of the Century" due to its unprecedented importance: it was the second leg of the semi-finals of 1988 Brazilian Championship, soon after the first leg, played at Olímpico Stadium, had ended with no goals.

 Both teams came from great campaigns in the league.
 Internacional had a slight advantage, for if the match ended in a draw, Inter would qualify for the finals and 1989 Copa Libertadores.
 Teasers and agitation ruled in Porto Alegre.

 The attendance was 78,083, in spite of the scorching heat of the summer afternoon: the thermometers marked 40 °C (104 °F).

 Grêmio started the match playing better and, at the end of the first half, was winning the match by 1–0 with a goal scored by Marcus Vinicius at 25 minutes.
 With the red card showed to Inter's right back Casemiro at 38 minutes by referee Arnaldo Cézar Coelho, Grêmio's victory seemed very close.

 Inter got better in the second half.
 At 61 minutes, a free kick favored Inter.
 Midfielder Edu Lima crossed the ball and Nílson, top scorer of the league, scored to make the match even.

 It was Inter who kept pressing, and minutes after, in a counter-attack from the right side, midfielder Maurício passed through two defenders and shot.
 The ball was going to miss the goal when Nílson appeared behind the back of Grêmio's defense, to score again.

 Internacional won the "Grenal of the Century" and qualified to the final match against Esporte Clube Bahia.

 Other matches

-On Saturday, February 26, 2022, Grenal 435 was cancelled and postponed for the first time in its history after fans of Internacional attacked Grêmio's bus with an iron bars and rocks, which left athlete Mathías Villasanti with a head trauma and concussion.
+The 435th Grenal, due to be held on Saturday, February 26, 2022, was postponed after fans of Internacional attacked Grêmio's bus with iron bars and rocks, which left Paraguayan Mathías Villasanti with a concussion.
+This would become the first-ever instance of a Grenal's postponement.